att/music/README.md

 			[zkshell] ls /
 			[zookeeper, zk_test]

-- Download the latest Apache Tomcat and follow these instructions
-  <http://tecadmin.net/install-tomcat-9-on-ubuntu/> (this is for version 9).
+- MUSIC
-- Create a music.properties file and place it in /etc/music/music.properties at each node.
-Here is a simple of the file:
+	- Create a music.properties file and place it in /etc/music/ at each node.
+Here is a sample of the file:

 			myId=0
 			all.ids=0:1:2
 			my.public.ip=public IP of node 0
 			all.public.ips=public IP of node 0:public IP of node 1:public IP of node 2
+		For each node, a separate file needs to be created with its own id (between 0 and the number of nodes) and with information about its own public ip.
+	- Create a log4j.properties file and place it in /etc/music/ at each node.
+Here is a sample of the file:

+			   # Root logger option
+			   log4j.rootLogger=INFO, file

+			   # Direct log messages to a log file
+			   log4j.appender.file=org.apache.log4j.RollingFileAppender
+			   log4j.appender.file.File=/var/log/music/music.log
+			   log4j.appender.file.MaxFileSize=10MB
+			   log4j.appender.file.MaxBackupIndex=10
+			   log4j.appender.file.layout=org.apache.log4j.PatternLayout
+			   log4j.appender.file.layout.ConversionPattern=%d{yyyy-MM-dd HH:mm:ss} %-5p %c{1}:%L - %m%n

+			   # Direct log messages to stdout to use this option, add stdout to rootLogger options
+			   log4j.appender.stdout=org.apache.log4j.ConsoleAppender
+			   log4j.appender.stdout.Target=System.out
+			   log4j.appender.stdout.layout=org.apache.log4j.PatternLayout
+			   log4j.appender.stdout.layout.ConversionPattern=%d{yyyy-MM-dd HH:mm:ss} %-5p %c{1}:%L - %m%n
+	- As shown above, the music messages are logged into a file music.log.
+Create an empty music.log file and place it in /var/log/music/.
+Tomcat does not seem to create this automatically.
+	- Download the latest Apache Tomcat and install it using these instructions
+  <http://tecadmin.net/install-tomcat-9-on-ubuntu/> (this is for version 9).
-- Build the MUSIC war file and place within the webapps folder of the tomcat installation.
+	- Build the MUSIC.war file and place it within the webapps folder of the tomcat installation.
-- Download the client app for MUSIC from
-  <https://github.com/att/music/tree/master/tests/musicTest.jar>, and run the jar file
-musicTest.jar with any of the node public IPs as parameter.
-If there are no errors and all the tests pass, then you have MUSIC working.
+	- Start tomcat and you should now have MUSIC running.

 <a name="ms-logging">

-## Logging
+## More on info on log4j Logging
 </a>
-### log4j

 This section explains how MUSIC log4j properties can be used and modified to control logging.

 Once MUSIC.war is installed, tomcat7 will unpack it into /var/lib/tomcat7/webapps/MUSIC (this is the standard Ubuntu installation, the location may differ for self installs).

-Look at /var/lib/tomcat7/webapps/MUSIC/WEB-INF/log4j.properties:
+Look at /var/lib/tomcat7/webapps/MUSIC/WEB-INF/log4j.properties.sample that should be modified and placed in /etc/music/:

 ```properties
    # Root logger option